canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/patches-to-packages.rst

 You can use ``edit-patch``, shown in previous chapters, as a reliable way to work with all systems.

-Even older packages will include changes directly to sources and kept in the ``diff.gz`` source file.
+In even older packages changes will be included directly to sources and kept in the ``diff.gz`` source file.
 This makes it hard to upgrade to new upstream versions or differentiate between patches and is best avoided.

 Bazaar Loom is a way to keep patches as part of bzr trees, see :doc:`Working